-I-1d(6) Decontamination of Cleanup Materials and Residues

-Solid residues (spent blasting sand, swabs, and wipes) will be landfilled in a permitted landfill.
+1-1d(6) Decontamination of Cleanup Materials and Residues Solutions of Cleanup Materials and Residues Solutions (spent blasting sand, swabs, and wipes) will be landfilled in a permitted landfill.
 Any wash or rinse solutions generated as part of the cleanup operation will be vacuum-collected and removed to a permitted disposal facility.